dummylabs/watchman/README.md

 # AppDaemon Watchman

 The world around us is constantly changing and so is Home Assistant.
 How often have you found yourself in a situation when your automations had stopped working because some entities become permanently unavailable or service changed their name?
-For example, Home Assistant companion app can easily change the name of its services and sensors it exposes to Home Assistant after you change the device name in the configuration.
-The watchman is an attempt to control such changes and make you able to react proactively before some critical automation will break.
+For example, Home Assistant companion app can easily change the name of its services and sensors it exposes to Home Assistant if you changed the device name in the app configuration.
+The watchman is an attempt to control such changes and make you able to react proactively, before some critical automation will break.

 ## What does it do
 The app attempts to collect all the Home Assistant entities (sensors, timers, input_selects, and so on) mentioned in your yaml configuration files as well as all the services.
 Having a list of all entities, the app checks their state one by one and reports those not available or missing.
 For services, the app checks whether service is available in the service registry and reports missing services via notification service of choice (unless it is missing too :).
 The [example of a report](https://github.com/dummylabs/watchman#example-of-watchman-report) is given below.